Tishima/C64-KeyboardTester/README.md

 the ATTINY85 works with internal clock at 1Mhz

-This repository contains all Autodesk Eagle files, gerber file, BOM, schematics, a small Arduino source code, Hex File for ATTINY85, Projekt File for XGeco T48-3 Eprom Programmer for Firmware, STL and CAD Files for a minimal enclosure,
+This repository contains all Autodesk Eagle files, gerber file, BOM, schematics, a small Arduino source code, Hex File for ATTINY85, Projekt File for XGeco T48-3 Eprom Programmer for Firmware

+STL and CAD Files for a minimal enclosure,

 Depending on where the parts and pcbs are purchased, the price for the complete circuit is around 5€ (2023), without enclosure and power supply